1966 Arab Cup final

 The 1966 Arab Cup Final was a football match that took place on 10 April 1966, at the Al-Kashafa Stadium in Baghdad, Iraq, to determine the winner of the 1966 Arab Cup.
 Iraq defeated Syria 2–1 with two goals from Ismail Gorgis to Iraq and a goal from Nureddin Idlibi to Syria, to win their second Arab Cup.

 Road to the final

-Match
+Match Summary

+Iraq emerged victorious with a close 2-1 win over Syria.
+Ismail Gorgis proved to be the hero for the Iraqi side, scoring both their goals.
+Syria managed a consolation goal through Nureddin Idlibi, but it wasn't enough to overcome the Iraqi dominance.